 RAP is a modified apprenticeship program that permits a high school student to become an apprentice in a trade while attending school.
 A RAP apprentice accumulates hours of on-the-job training as credit toward his or her apprenticeship, and up to 40 credits toward a high school diploma.
 Choose from over 50 eligible trades!
 Students are also eligible to apply for a \$1000 RAP scholarship at the end of their grade 12 year.
-See the McCoy webpage www.mcoyhighschool.ca, or contact Mr. Graf at roy.graf@mhcbe.ab.ca for more information.
+See the McCoy webpage www.mcoyhighschool.ca, or contact Mrs. Shulson at rylee.shulson@mhcbe.ab.ca for more information.